sourcegraph/careers/job-descriptions/ux-designer.md

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5MKPtg8cFnBD?trackingTag=careersRepository).
 1. We set up a 30 minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
 1. We do a portfolio review for you to present your past work.
-1. We schedule a few more hours of interviews.
-We're happy to fly you out to our San Francisco office or conduct the remaining interviews over video chat, whatever works best for you.
+1. We schedule a few more hours of technical and non-technical interviews.
+We are happy to do all interviews onsite in our San Francisco office or remotely over video chat.
 1. We check your references.
 1. We make you a job offer.